Take Care of Your Heart This Valentine’s Day!

 Valentine’s Day is all about romance and showing those you love how much you care.
 This year show your loved ones you care by taking care of their heart this Valentine’s Day.
 Focus on having a healthy Valentine’s Day celebration and keep your New Year’s goals in mind.
 Here are some tips to help you think heart healthy this holiday:

-Dine in.
+- Dine in.
 A great way to save calories, money and avoid crowds is to cook a meal at home.
-Find a healthy meal that you can cook and enjoy a healthier dessert that involves fruit like strawberry shortcake.
-Check out some heart healthy recipes.
+Find a healthy meal that you can cook and enjoy a healthier dessert that involves fruit like this raspberry chocolate mini macarons or check out these heart healthy recipes.

 - Keep it moderate.
 Valentine’s Day is a time for laughter, fun and food.
 Having a small slice of cake or a truffle will not ruin your goals.
 Moderation is key.
 And if you receive some chocolates or treats on the special day, share them with others or enjoy them in moderation over the next several weeks.

 - Swap the treats.
 If your kids are having a Valentine’s Day party at their school or day care, instead of sending candies, consider raisins, grapes, whole-grain pretzels, colored pencils or stickers as tokens of their friendly affection.